Strategic Plan

 Strategies

-• Learn from international, interstate and local practices to influence and enhance the development of national relief, recovery and resilience arrangements
+• Learn from international, interstate and local best practice and research to influence and enhance preparedness, recovery and resilience arrangements and policy

-• Support Functional Recovery and Resilience Groups to deliver recovery priorities through ongoing engagement, tools and resources where appropriate
+• Support Functional Recovery and Resilience Groups to deliver recovery priorities through ongoing engagement, tools and resources to strengthen state-wide recovery operations

-• Deploy liaison officers to support locally led response and recovery and work with QPS at the state level and NEMA nationally
+• Deploy liaison officers to support locally-led response and recovery and assist intelligence activities to understand needs and impacts from events

 Performance indicators

-• 100% completion of reconstruction and recovery projects within required timeframes
+• 100% completion of reconstruction and recovery projects within given timeframes

 Principle 2 - Strengthen resilience through preparedness